vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 ## Provide explicit timeouts in queries

-Almost all Elasticsearch API endpoints allow the user to specify a timeout, use that.
-This will help both your application and your Elasticsearch cluster: Spot and shrug off unpexected long running operations and save associated resources, establish a stable SLA with no surprises, etc.
+Almost all Elasticsearch API endpoints allow the user to specify a timeout - use it.
+This will help both your application and your Elasticsearch cluster: Spot and shrug off unexpected long running operations, save associated resources, establish a stable SLA with no surprises, etc.

 <a name="blocking-io-threads"/>